They Called Three Injury Firms From The ER. The First One To Answer Got The Case.

 - Unsigned matters stay warmer because the continuity layer does not disappear after the first call.

-The Rage Number captures the measurable fee leak.
-The Vibration Tax is the rest: the partner checking leads at night because the front door feels fragile, the intake manager carrying stale callbacks like debt, the nagging sense that good cases are slipping away before anyone in the firm can even fight for them.
+The revenue leak calculator shows the measurable fee leak.
+The Stress Cost is the rest: the partner checking leads at night because the front door feels fragile, the intake manager carrying stale callbacks like debt, the nagging sense that good cases are slipping away before anyone in the firm can even fight for them.

 PI makes this worse because every missed opportunity feels emotionally loaded.
 The claimant was hurt.
 The referral source took a risk sending them.
 The firm already paid for the call or spent years earning the reputation behind it.